 - Commend yourself for taking that step.

-- Apply the same focus to the next step you need to take toward your intention.
+- Apply the same focus to the next step you need to take your intention.
 Then take it.

 Intentions are a way to cut through all the static in the world and keep it from keeping us down.
 It’s about being mindful in a way that makes sure we don’t lose sight of what we’re going for.
 I think that makes them a good idea.
 And I intend to try it.